Viewer UI#

 current / total(1-based).Set the step size and playback FPS with the numeric fields.

-You can hide the on-canvas UI entirely:
+You can hide the on-canvas UI entirely from your notebook:

 view.set_controls_visible(False)